Annie Bidwell: Biography

 After her husband's death, Bidwell continued to live in Chico, the town her late husband had founded.
 Before her death, she donated to the city of Chico on July 10, 1905, some 2,238 acres (almost ten square miles) of land, along with a Children's Park in downtown.
 Since then the land has remained in the public trust and is now known as Bidwell Park.

 She died on March 9, 1918, in Chico, California.

 Legacy

-The Bidwell Mansion in Chico is now preserved as a state historic park.
+The Bidwell Mansion in Chico was preserved as a museum and state historic park until it was severely damaged in an arson fire in December 2024.
 While Annie and John Bidwell resided in the mansion, they were hosts to many prominent figures of their era, including: President Rutherford B. Hayes, General William T. Sherman, Susan B. Anthony, Frances Willard, Governor Leland Stanford, John Muir, and Asa Gray.